Today you’re going to learn how to remove page numbers in Word.

-If you are able to follow the steps on this page very carefully, I’m confident that you can solve any issue concerting how to remove page numbers in word.
+If you are able to follow the steps on this page very carefully, I’m confident that you can solve any issue concerning how to remove page numbers in Microsoft Word.

 However, if you still have issues, you can mention it in the comments section below for more clarifications.

 Thank you very much for landing on this page.